 Your Dental Appointment: What to Expect

-If you’d like to share this information, here’s the link to our DentistLink Overview (PDF).
+If you’d like to share this information, click on the links below.

-To reduce the spread of COVID-19, since March 19 most dental offices in Washington were only open for urgent dental needs.
-Now, as our state begins to reopen, dental offices are implementing new recommendations for infection control developed by the Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and the American Dental Association (ADA).
+Dental offices have implemented new recommendations for infection control developed by the Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and the American Dental Association (ADA).

 All of these changes and precautions are to keep you, your family, and the dental staff safe and healthy.
 Here are some questions to help you get ready for your next dental visit.

 What will be different about my visit to the dentist?

 To keep you safe, all areas of the office will be cleaned and disinfected frequently, including the waiting room and exam rooms.
 Hygiene items, like hand sanitizer and wipes, will also be available.

 You’ll see certain precautions in place for physical distancing.
 Some offices may ask that you call the front desk when you arrive and wait in your car until they are ready for you.
 Others have reorganized waiting rooms to keep a six-foot distance.